castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

 The results from our loop over the results are now sorted by username.
 There's no need to sort further in Perl or your templating system.

 Now that we have rows in a known order, we can also reduce the set of results to a top ten, or to a page worth of results, so that we only fetch data we'll actually use.
 There are unfortunately many different database-specific implementations of ways to reduce the number of rows returned by an SQL query.
-Luckily DBIx::Class abstracts these away for you, providing a single `rows` attribute that is converted to the correct keyword when the query is run.
+Luckily DBIx::Class abstracts these away for you, providing a single `rows` attribute that is converted to the correct keyword(s) when the query is run.

 The first 'page' of 10 usernames to display: